k2knight/Password-Manager/README.md

 ```
 python pm.py extract
 ```
-The above command retrieves all the entries
+command to retrieves all the entries
 ```
 python pm.py e -s mysite
 ```
-The above command retrieves all the entries whose site name is "mysite"
+command to retrieves all the entries with site name is "mysite"
 ```
 python pm.py e -s mysite -l myusername
 ```
-The above command retrieves the entry whose site name is "mysite" and username is "myusername"
+command to retrieves the entry whose site name is "mysite" and username is "myusername"
 ```
 python pm.py e -s mysite -l myusername --copy
 ```
-The above command copies the password of the site "mysite" and username "myusername" into the clipboard
+command to copies the password of the site "mysite" and username "myusername" into the clipboard
 ### Generate Password
 ```
 python pm.py g --length 15
 ```
-The above command generates a password of length 15 and copies to clipboard
+command auto generates a password of length 15 and copies to clipboard